 This test served as the basis for the letter from McQuaig and Associates Engineering Ltd. again verifying the R19 Equivalency.

-Another certified thermal test is the ECAP-CUL-1-03 - ENERGY CONSERVATION ASSISTANCE PROGRAM - Standard Method for Comparing Utility Loads in Standard Constructed Buildings showing a side by side comparison in a climate closest to Canada being Denver Colorado: ECAP REPORT - PDF (1.73 Mb).
-As noted in this test report "IN EVERY INSTANCE THE BUILDING COATED WITH THE SUPERTHERM PRODUCT ENHANCED THE PERFORMANCE OF STANDARD INSULATION PRODUCTS".
-This reduction in thermal conductivity has a significant effect on heating and air conditioning requirements.
+Another certified thermal test is the ECAP-CUL-1-03 - ENERGY CONSERVATION ASSISTANCE PROGRAM - Standard Method for Comparing Utility Loads in Standard Constructed Buildings showing a side by side comparison in a climate closest to Canada being Denver Colorado: ECAP REPORT(PDF / Video).
+As noted in this test report "In every instance the Field Test Results concur with the manufacturers published data on the product's anticipated performance curves obtained using in laboratory test methods".
 As noted after the third test "This is the third time we have had the pleasure to test your product, it is rare that a single product will show such Repeatable Results in three totally different environments, South Florida and Denver Colorado and LaPorte Texas a true testimonial to your products ENERGY STAR rating."
 Alexander Othmer - Director

 Here is another certified thermal test from Germany again showing that SuperTherm® meets their energy code.
 SuperTherm® was applied to the INTERIOR of the building envelope as Germany like Canada is primarily a "heating climate".